hrl-2024/MovieDate/backend/README.md

 ## Prerequite:

-Before you can get this backend server code running, you must request a 'crudential.json' file from Ruihang to access the database in the cloud.
+Before you can get this backend server code running, you must request a 'crudential.json' and 'CACert.sh' file from Ruihang to access the database in the cloud.

 You must also have your ngrok account and configured it to your system.
 Read more [here](https://ngrok.com/).